Wright Conserve Hip Replacements

 Patients with failed systems have filed lawsuits and in February of 2012, the cases were consolidated into a multidistrict litigation (MDL) in the U.S. District Court for the North District of Georgia.
 Consolidated cases involve the Conserve Plus Total Surfacing Hip System; the Femoral Hip Surface Replacement; the Total A-Class Advanced Metal system, and the Total Hip System.
 Consolidation of multiple cases in a MDL does not take away a plaintiff’s case autonomy, it simply mean one judge decides common pre-trial questions relevant to all cases in an effort to streamline the process.

 Patients affected by a defective Wright hip implant device need to understand their rights.
-The Law Offices of Jeffrey S. Glassman can help victims harmed by defective hip products.
+Jeffrey Glassman Injury Lawyers can help victims harmed by defective hip products.
 Call today to speak with a member of our legal team.